Gogo1951/ComeAndGetIt/README.md

 > {rt7} Come & Get It : Hey Rogues, I came across a locked {Treasure Chest} that I can't open at 18.3, 39.2!

-The message won't be sent until you hit enter, so if you'd rather send it to your guild, friends, or another channel, feel free to edit it.
+Customizable Messaging: The message won't be sent until you hit Enter, giving you the flexibility to edit it or share it with your guild, party, or friends instead.

 ## Download